clmay/clmay/README.md

 At work, I develop automated tests and testing infrastructure with Ruby and Docker.
 I prefer Elixir, Rust, Go, and Svelte for my personal work.

-These are some of my current interests:
+Below are some of my current interests.
+You can also visit my [website](https://clm.dev) to learn more about me 🙂

 - Elixir (if you're with a company that's hiring Elixir engineers, [please get in touch](mailto:clmay@hey.com))